-Determining a Spouse, Common Law Spouse's Eligibility
+Determining a Spouse or Common Law Spouse's Eligibility

-Throughout this Guide, the term "spouse" is used to refer to your legally married spouse (of the same or opposite sex spouse).
-Please note that as of January 1, 2017, the Plan will no longer cover Domestic Partners (and their children).
+Unless otherwise noted, throughout this Guide, the term "Spouse" is used to refer to your legally married Spouse (of the same or opposite sex) as well as your eligible Common Law Spouse.

-Please see the definitions below of spouse and common law spouse to understand eligibility requirements for spouse coverage under the Plan.
+Please see the definitions below of Spouse and Common Law Spouse to understand eligibility requirements for Spouse coverage under the Plan.

 - Spouse.
 Your Spouse means the lawful wife or husband of an employee (of the same or opposite sex), provided such marriage has been licensed by a governmental authority.
 If you and your Spouse were married outside the United States or its territories and protectorates, your marriage must be legally documented via marriage certificate from the state or country government that permitted and certified your marriage.
-You and your spouse must not be married to, or have a Domestic Partner, common law, or other spouse-like relationship with any person(s) at the same time you are married to each other. - Common Law Spouse.
-Common law spouses are eligible for enrollment in Plan benefits only if your common law marriage is recognized and deemed (certified) legal by the individual state where the employee resides, and only if the employee and spouse have fulfilled the state's requirements for common law marriage.
-To enroll your common law spouse for benefits, you must complete and return a Common-Law Marriage Recognition Request and provide proof of common law marriage, as specified on the form.
-You and your common law spouse must not be married to, or have a Domestic Partner (DP), common law, other spouse-like relationship with any other person(s) at the same time you are in a common law marriage to each other.
-Although criteria vary by state, the following guidelines usually apply: - o The couple cohabitates for a specified period of time established by the state. - o The persons recognize each other as husband and wife. - The persons hold each other out publicly as husband and wife.
+You and your Spouse must not be married to, or have a domestic partner, common law, or other Spouse-like relationship with any person(s) at the same time you are married to each other. - Common Law Spouse.
+Common law Spouses are eligible for enrollment in Plan benefits only if your common law marriage is recognized and deemed legal (certified) by the individual state where you reside, and only if you and your Spouse have fulfilled the state's requirements for common law marriage.
+To enroll your common law Spouse for benefits, you must complete and return a Common-Law Marriage Recognition Request and provide proof of common law marriage, as specified on the form.
+You and your Common Law Spouse must not be married to, or have a domestic partner (DP), common law, other Spouse-like relationship with any other person(s) at the same time you are in a common law marriage to each other.
+Although criteria vary by state, the following guidelines usually apply:

+- o The couple cohabitates for a specified period of time established by the state. - o The persons recognize each other as husband and wife. - o The persons hold each other out publicly as husband and wife.